UofT-DSI/algorithms_and_data_structures/README.md

 #### 3. Try asking in your cohort's Slack help channel
 - Since we're all working through the same material, there's a good chance one of your peers has encountered the same error, or has already solved it
-- Try searching in the DSI Certificates Slack help channel for whether a similar query has been posted
+- Try searching in the DSI Microcredentials Slack help channel for whether a similar query has been posted
 - If the question has not yet been answered, post your question!
    - Describe your the overall goals, the context, and the specific details of what you were trying to accomplish
    - Make sure to **copy and paste** your code, your error message